 Your guy doesn’t talk – he grunts. as you go around the level, running will make you breathe heavily, climbing will make you grunt, you can burp and if you hold R2 you can zoom in and make a sound (although this has no purpose other than to imagine your guy is moving his head forward).
 So the sound design in that aspect is a bit light but the sounds are okay – it does make you wonder why the guy dreams of himself as an overweight middleaged man though rather than anything he could be!

 Suicide Guy may not be for everyone, it controls a little clunky and it feels like a just-finished Early Access PC game; however, if you take the time to get used to the controls then you are in for a treat.
 The game has 26 imaginative and clever puzzles which you really should play and figure out for yourself instead of using a guide if you want to get the full enjoyment out of the title.
 Platinum Hunters and people who couldn’t care less are both welcomed and catered for with the addition of the easy platinum and the fun gameplay.
-One thing I would say is, don’t go into Suicide Guy expecting a AAA type experience – it’s from a small indie studio who makes games to be fun, not technically state-of-the-art.
+One thing I would say is, don’t go into Suicide Guy expecting a AAA type experience – it’s from a small indie studio that makes games to be fun, not technically state-of-the-art.

 Even though Suicide Guy is comical and not technically about Suicide, as you are trying to escape your dreams by dying within them – If you are suffering from any form of depression or if you just need someone to talk too then please call the Samaritans on 116 123 or visit their website at https://www.samaritans.org/ – They are open 24 hours a day and the number is free – they will talk with you about anything, not just suicidal issues.